saurabharch/huddo121.github.io/_posts/2017-07-11-on-getting-started-with-phoenix-v1-3-0.markdown

 end
 ```

-Now if we try and run `mix ecto.migrate` now we'll face the same problem we did when adding `Roster`, we've defined a non-nullable field (on `rostering_rosters`) with no sane default.
+Now if we try and run `mix ecto.migrate` now we'll face the same problem we did when adding `Roster`, we've defined a non-nullable field (on `rosters`) with no sane default.
 So restart your db container, and then run `mix ecto.create && mix ecto.migrate && mix phx.server` to get everything running.

 If we try and add in our data again we'll get stuck when attempting to create a roster, since we haven't updated the UI to handle the new `:organisation_id` field we just made a required field.
-Opening up `lib/roster_app/web/templates/roster/form.html.eex` we can simply add another `number_input` to collect the data we need.
+Opening up `lib/roster_app_web/templates/roster/form.html.eex` we can simply add another `number_input` to collect the data we need.

 ```html
   <div class="form-group">